 Cons

-• Inadequate grip for heavy winter conditions and sporty drives.
+• Inadequate grip in heavy snow.

 BFGoodrich Advantage Control tire

+The BFGoodrich Advantage Control is one of the highly-rated all-season tires for the Honda Civic.
 BFGoodrich offers a 6-year/75,000-mile warranty on its Advantage Control tires (V and W-rated) and a 65,000-mile warranty on H-rated tires.

 Pros